DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Using data-defined override for labeling
 ----------------------------------------

-With the |dataDefined| :sup:`Data defined override` function, the settings for the labeling are overridden by entries in the attribute table or expressions based on them.
+Using the |dataDefined| :sup:`Data defined override` widget next to a label property, you can override its value by entries in the attribute table, expressions based on them or :ref:`auxiliary data <vector_auxiliary_storage>`.
 This feature can be used to set values for most of the labeling options described above.
+Since there's a dedicated section for the auxiliary data capabilities, we'll be focusing here on the other ways.

 For example, using the Alaska QGIS sample dataset, let's label the :file:`airports` layer with their name, based on their militarian ``USE``, i.e. whether the airport